Northern front of the Russian invasion of Ukraine: Stalemate (11–15 March)

-By early March, Russian advances along the west side of the Dnipro were limited, after setbacks from Ukrainian defences.
+By early March, Russian advances along the west side of the Dnieper were limited, after setbacks from Ukrainian defences.
 As of 5 March, a large Russian convoy, reportedly 64 km in length, had made little progress toward Kyiv.
 The London-based think tank Royal United Services Institute (RUSI) assessed Russian advances from the north and east as "stalled".
 Advances along the Chernihiv axis had largely halted as a siege there began.
 By 11 March, it was reported that the lengthy convoy had largely dispersed, taking up positions under tree cover.
 Rocket launchers were also identified.

 Russian forces continued to advance on Kyiv from the northwest, capturing Bucha, Hostomel, and Vorzel by 5 March, though Irpin remained contested as of 9 March.

-By 11 March, some elements of the Russian Kyiv Convoy broke off and deployed into firing positions.
+By 11 March, some elements of the Russian Kyiv convoy broke off and deployed into firing positions.
 While the bulk of the convoy remained on the road, some parts, including artillery, left the main column, and took up positions near Hostomel.
-Some elements of the convoy took up positions in Lubyanka, and nearby forests.
+Some elements of the convoy took up positions in Lubianka and nearby forests.
 An assessment of the offensive at this date by the Institute for the Study of War said that Russian ground forces attempting to encircle Kyiv had paused to resupply and refit their combat units, having failed in their attacks from 8 to 10 March.

+In the Chernihiv Oblast, Ukrainian forces claimed to have retaken the village of Baklanova Muraviika on 10 March.
+The next day the Ukrainian military announced that it had recaptured five settlements in the Chernihiv Oblast, in addition to seizing two armored personnel carriers.
+On 12 March, the Institute for the Study of War stated that it was likely that counterattacks by the Territorial Defense Forces of Ukraine threatened Russia's long line of communication in this theater.
+On the same day, Ukrainian forces reportedly recaptured two more settlements in the Chernihiv Oblast and prevented more Russian forces from advancing towards Kyiv.

 On 12 March, the Security Service of Ukraine said that seven civilians were killed after Russian forces shot at an evacuation column in the village of Peremoha, Brovary Raion, and forced it to turn back.